 We assume that the point to these equations is that the national saving and investment identity always hold.
 When you write these relationships, it is important to engage your brain and think about what is on the supply and demand side of the financial capital market before you start your calculations.

 As you can see in Figure 18.3, the Office of Management and Budget shows that the United States has consistently run budget deficits since 1977, with the exception of 1999 and 2000.
 What is alarming is the dramatic increase in budget deficits that has occurred since 2008, which in part reflects declining tax revenues and increased safety net expenditures due to the Great Recession.
+While deficits were controlled as the economy began to recover in the mid-2010s, the budget deficit increased again in 2020 during the pandemic, and forecasters expect deficits to remain high for the foreseeable future.
 (Recall that T is net taxes.
 When the government must transfer funds back to individuals for safety net expenditures like Social Security and unemployment benefits, budget deficits rise.)
 These deficits have implications for the future health of the U.S. economy.

 A rising budget deficit may result in a fall in domestic investment, a rise in private savings, or a rise in the trade deficit.
 The following modules discuss each of these possible effects in more detail.